 The hiring manager may request a posting period exceeding the above requirements by completing the appropriate section of the job requisition.

-2) If a hiring manager desires a shorter posting period than prescribed above, the chief diversity officer and director, Equity and Access must provide an exception to policy waiver via memo or email.
+2) If a hiring manager desires a shorter posting period than prescribed above, the chief diversity officer and director, Office of Equity and Access, must provide an exception to policy waiver via memo or email.

 h.
 Application Evaluation – The hiring manager has primary responsibility for evaluating each applicant.
 This evaluation is the primary basis for promotion, transfer, or hiring decisions.